ConfIC-RCA: Statistically Grounded Efficient Estimation of Segmentation Quality: Experiments and results

 In order to enable direct comparison with \cite{range-prediction}, we adopt PHiSeg \cite{phiseg}---the top performer in that work---as our backbone segmentation model.
 Importantly, Conformal-RCA remains model-agnostic, making it applicable to any underlying segmentation network regardless of output format.
 Segmentation masks of varying quality for both calibration and test sets were generated by training PHiSeg and saving intermediate checkpoints, following the same procedure as before.
 For PHiSeg, we follow the conformal calibration procedure described in \cite{range-prediction}: for each input image, $N = 50$ stochastic segmentations are generated, and the DSC is estimated from the softmax outputs \cite{li2022estimatingmodelperformancedomain}, yielding a distribution of predicted DSCs per sample.
 Nonconformity scores are defined as the absolute residuals between the mean predicted and ground truth DSC, scaled by the empirical standard deviation of the distribution.
 We additionally explore PHiSeg (CQR), a newly proposed variant where nonconformity scores are computed following the empirical CQR method.
 In this case, empirical quantiles are computed at levels 0.2 and 0.8.

 Fig. \ref{fig:conformal-results} reports the distribution of prediction interval sizes and empirical coverage levels across all datasets for the evaluated methods.
 We include different versions of our approach, which differ only in the choice of reverse segmenter: the classical atlas-based method, and our two proposed in-context learning-based alternatives—UniverSeg and SAM 2.
 For all variants, we used a reference database of size 32, selected following the RA approach previously described.
-Empirical quantiles were computed at levels $p_{\ell} = 0.4$ and $p_h = 0.95$ and prediction intervals were constructed with a user-specified coverage of 90\% ($\alpha = 0.1$) as described in Section \ref{sec:conformal-RCA-method}.
+Empirical quantiles were computed at levels $p_{\ell} = 0.3$ and $p_h = 0.9$ and prediction intervals were constructed with a user-specified coverage of 90\% ($\alpha = 0.1$) as described in Section \ref{sec:conformal-RCA-method}.
+These values were selected based on a systematic sensitivity analysis over multiple symmetric and asymmetric quantile pairs, evaluating the trade-off between empirical coverage and interval width across datasets.
+The resulting Pareto frontier analysis, shown in Fig.~\ref{fig:quantile-pareto}, indicates that the chosen levels provide a stable balance between coverage and interval tightness.

 Panel (a) of Fig. \ref{fig:conformal-results} shows the distribution of prediction interval widths across all datasets.
 Among our Conformal-RCA variants, SAM 2 and Atlas achieve consistently tight intervals, whereas UniverSeg yields somewhat wider intervals.
 Notably, SAM 2 offers a substantial computational speed‑up over the atlas‑based approach while maintaining similar interval quality.
 Compared to the PHiSeg baseline, UniverSeg occasionally produces wider intervals; however, both SAM 2 and Atlas consistently attain lower median widths and reduced spread, indicating more robust uncertainty quantification.
 Importantly, compared to the conformal procedure used in prior work \cite{range-prediction}, the CQR variant of PHiSeg produces tighter intervals, further highlighting the benefits of following our proposed empirical CQR method within the CP framework.